BIM2SIM/bim2sim/docs/source/user-guide/PluginTemplate.md

 is sadly not possible for now.
 Here the packagemanager micromamba (compact version of [mamba](https://github.com/mamba-org/mamba)) is used.

-0. install and setup micromamba (see [installtion micromamba](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html))
+0. install and setup micromamba (see [installation micromamba](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html))
    1. For Windows users who have trouble with the Powershell installation we recommend using the Git Bash variant
 1. creating an virtual python environment
 2. clone `bim2sim` GitHub repository